nature-of-code/noc-syllabus-S21/projects/simulation/README.md

 Here are some ideas for projects / technical exercises if you are feeling stuck:

 - Extend one or more of the examples into 3D.
-- Design a simulation of a single creature (that you imagine living in a larger eco-system).
+- Design a single creature (that you imagine living in a larger eco-system).
+Consider the design of the creature's physical form and how that animates in addition to its movement throughout the canvas itself.
-- Develop a non keyboard/mouse way of interacting with an environment's forces (i.e. video tracking, sensors, etc.)
+- Investigate other interactions (beyond keyboard and mouse) and a physics environment (i.e. computer vision, machine learning, physical computing sensors, etc.)
 - Use physics simulation to fabricate something -- a print, a sculpture, etc.
-- Create a flow field using image/pixel data.
-- Create a flocking simulation where all of the parameters (separation weight, cohesion weight, alignment weight, maximum force, maximum speed) change over time.
-Two ideas are using Perlin noise or user interaction.
-- Build a creature with countless steering behaviors.
-Think about ways to vary the weights for these behaviors so that you can dial them up and down, mixing and matching on the fly.
-How are the creature's initial weights set?
-What rules drive how the weights change over time?
-- Complex systems can be nested.
-Can you design a single creature out of a flock of boids?
-And can you then make a flock of those creatures?
+- Apply the concepts of motion to non-visual media, what does it mean for video playback or sound synthesis to respond to forces and emulate physical behaviors.